dshravank11-lgtm/Sonic-Graph/LOG.md

 set up the ttp223b touch sensors, took ~10 mins

 TFT turns on but dosent change colour :(, spent 6 mins troubleshooting

+14 April

+Spent 17 mins trying to get the screen to work, the backlight is turned on, but it is very faint.
+Will check soldering tomorrow and solder all the pins again tomorrow.